Authorize financial agent actions before money moves.

 The numbers

 Policy evaluation time.
-Auto-approved transactions proceed with no perceptible latency
+Auto-approved transactions proceed with no Veto Cloud round trip

-One blocked unauthorized transfer pays for years of Veto.
+One blocked unauthorized transfer is the control finance can understand.
 The question is not whether you can afford runtime authorization.
 It is whether you can afford not to have it.

 Veto vs alternatives